Most Active Speaker

 Tactics for Building Background Services in .NET

 Mature applications often find themselves in the predicament of having to do work "behind the scenes."
-Frequently this could be simple tasks such as sending emails or updating statistics.
-Or it could be something more complicated, like processing incoming files or building reports.
+Frequently, this could be simple tasks such as sending emails or updating statistics, or it could be something more complicated, like processing incoming files or building reports.
 These tasks should not impede the user experience because they can be done in the background.

 But in modern .NET applications, what's the best way to implement background services?
 There isn't necessarily a right or wrong way, but there are ways that are "easy to write" and methods that are "easy to scale."